PipoAT/CS4065-Proj2/README.md

 ```
 All Users will be able to see your messages.
 Multiple Terminal Instances can be run to simulate users joining.

+# Issues:
+### Getting Started
+Originally, we planned to use Svelte as the basis for the visual elements of the GUI.
+However, after extensive testing and due to the lack of documentation on using Svelte with sockets and threading in Python, we decided to switch to a Python GUI library.

+### Issues With Server Side Code
+Early on, we encountered an issue where the server-side code wouldn't return the last two messages whenever a user joined the chat.

+Another issue we encountered was that the code couldn't detect when a user disconnected abruptly (such as through a crash) and failed to remove them from the user list

+### Issues With Client Side Code